rewired-gh/GoDigit/README.md

 # GoDigit <img src="./Assets/SSC2024_Social_Static_1x1.jpg" align="right" width="100" alt="Swift Student Challenge Winner"></img>

+> [!NOTE]
+> This repository is archived.
+For the latest and improved app, please refer to [rewired-gh/BitLab](https://github.com/rewired-gh/BitLab).

 ## Introduction

 GoDigit is an app that serves both as a toolbox for tinkering with representations of numbers in computers and as a source of accompanying learning content.
 It offers tools for debugging simulation waveforms, examining numbers within memory regions, and acquiring practical knowledge about computer systems.